 Snowy shutterbugs: My top six tips for winter photography

-Blue Mountain outside Halifax, Nova Scotia, December 27, 2013.
+Blue Mountain outside Halifax, Nova Scotia.
 It was late afternoon after a fresh snowfall.
 Like many people, I tend to keep my camera tucked away more often during winter.
 But the hike to the top of this granite ridge is rewarded with a panoramic view of the surrounding hills and the city of Halifax on the southern horizon.
 Might be a good one for the next set of my homemade Christmas cards!

 Here are a few tips for shooting photographs in the snow that might get your camera out with you this winter: